lookatmyhourse/pie/startup/README.md

 #####Startup py files

 Ipytho loads numbered .py files in the `startup` folder automatically.
-A few py files contain functions are given with functions extend the common usage of existing methods.
+A few py files containing functions that extend the common usage of existing methods.

 - `natural sort`
 	Sort by ascending alpha-numeric order of the element in lists, arrays